Rationally connected varieties over the maximally unramified extension of p-adic fields: Abstract

 \section{Abstract}

 A result of Graber, Harris, and Starr shows that a rationally connected variety defined over the function field of a curve over the complex numbers always has a rational point.
 Similarly, a separably rationally connected variety over a finite field or the function field of a curve over any algebraically closed field will have a rational point.
-Here we show that rationally connected varieties over the maximally unramified extension of the p-adics usually, in a precise sense, have rational points.
-This result is in the spirit of Ax and Kochen's result saying that the p-adics are usually $C_{2}$ fields.
+Here we show that rationally connected varieties over the maximally unramified extension of the $p$-adics usually, in a precise sense, have rational points.
+This result is in the spirit of Ax and Kochen's result saying that the $p$-adics are usually $C_{2}$ fields.
 The method of proof utilizes a construction from mathematical logic called the ultraproduct.
-The ultraproduct is used to lift the de Jong, Starr result in the equicharacteristic case to the mixed characteristic case.